japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 If it was, abortStage finds all the active jobs (in the internal <<activeJobs, activeJobs>> registry) with the <<stageDependsOn, final stage depending on the `failedStage` stage>>.

-At this time, the `completionTime` property (of the failed stage's xref:scheduler:spark-scheduler-StageInfo.adoc[StageInfo]) is assigned to the current time (millis).
+At this time, the `completionTime` property (of the failed stage's scheduler:spark-scheduler-StageInfo.md[StageInfo]) is assigned to the current time (millis).

 All the active jobs that depend on the failed stage (as calculated above) and the stages that do not belong to other jobs (aka _independent stages_) are <<failJobAndIndependentStages, failed>> (with the failure reason being "Job aborted due to stage failure: [reason]" and the input `exception`).